 The Himalaya participants stargaze / sing songs by the fire / share their talents with the group.

-Day 4 (Feb 21) the Himalayan Participants leave after a sumptous breakfast.
+Day 4: The Himalayan Participants leave after a sumptuous breakfast.

 We close with all participants sharing feedback.